 This dataset includes total square miles and total percentage of land use for each generalized land use/ownership category for each surface water source area.
 Excel table can be sorted by watershed, county, population served, or specific land use.
 See Notes for data sources, methods, and data limitations.

-The high soil erosion potential data is based on Natural Resource Conservation Service and National Forest Service data for slope (>30%) and “K-factor” (of 0.25 or greater) which quantifies the susceptibility of soil particles to detachment and movement by water including the effects of rainfall, runoff and infiltration.
+The high soil erosion potential data is based on Natural Resource Conservation Service and National Forest Service data for slope (>30%) and “Kf” (a “rock-free” soil erodibility factor of 0.25 or greater) which quantifies the susceptibility of soil particles to detachment and movement by water including the effects of rainfall, runoff and infiltration.
 Soils with "high" soil erosion potential are considered more sensitive to ground disturbance.
-For future assessment on flatter terrains or in areas where K-factor is not available, a comparable approach will be developed and vetted with input from Oregon Department of Agriculture, Natural Resource Conservation Service and others.
+Other assessment methods (see Maps 6 and 7) ay be more appropriate for flatter terrains, varied slopes, or in areas where Kf is not available.
+In the Updated Source Water Assessments, this method is primarily used only for US Forest Service lands where the other assessment methods (Maps 6 and 7) are not available.

 Map 3: Oregon surface water drinking water source areas with DOGAMI landslide inventory